 When substituting whole grain flour for a portion of the all-purpose flour, it’s important to keep in mind that whole grain flour has different properties, such as higher fiber content and different gluten structure, which can affect the texture and rise of the bread.

-I incorporated 25% wholegrain spelt in my New Orleans French Bread to provide more flavor and nutritional value while retaining the soft, airy characteristics of the bread.
+I incorporated 25% whole grain spelt flour in my New Orleans French bread to provide more flavor and nutritional value while retaining the soft, airy characteristics of the bread.

 I proofed the dough for these loaves in the Bread Experience 15-inch baguette proofing baskets.